gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 ## Introduction

-This article demonstrates how to perform a basic chat completion using the Azure AI Inference SDK for Python.
-You will learn how to authenticate with a key, create a chat client, and use `SystemMessage`, `UserMessage`, and `AssistantMessage` to interact with an AI model deployed via Azure AI Foundry.
+This article demonstrates how to perform a basic chat completion using the Azure AI Inference SDK in Python.
+You will learn how to authenticate using a key and endpoint, and how to use different message types such as `SystemMessage`, `UserMessage`, and `AssistantMessage` to interact with an AI model deployed in Azure AI Foundry.

 ## Prerequisites

 - Python 3.8 or later
-- Access to Azure AI Foundry services with a deployed model endpoint and API key
+- Access to Azure AI Foundry services with a deployed model

 ## 1. Authentication

-Azure AI Foundry provides secure access to deployed AI models using key authentication.
-You will need your model's endpoint URL and API key, which can be found in the Azure AI Foundry portal under your deployment's **SDK** section.
+This example uses the Azure AI Inference SDK and Key Authentication.

+Key Authentication requires an endpoint URL and an API key.
+The endpoint is the URL of your deployed model in Azure AI Foundry.
+The API key is a secret used to authenticate your requests.

+To obtain your endpoint and key:

-1. Go to your Azure AI Foundry deployment in the portal.
+1. Go to the Azure AI Foundry portal.
-2. Select **Azure Inference SDK** from the SDK dropdown.
-3. Choose **Key Authentication** as the authentication type.
+2. Select your model deployment.
+3. From the **SDK** dropdown, select **Azure Inference SDK**.
+4. Under **Authentication type**, select **Key Authentication**.
-4. Copy the **Key** and **Endpoint** values for use in your application.
+5. Copy the **Endpoint** and **Key** values.

 ## 2. Developer environment setup

 Select your preferred operating system:

 === "Windows (PowerShell)"
     1. Open a terminal (PowerShell).
     2. Create a project folder:
         ```powershell
-        mkdir azure-ai-chat-demo
+        mkdir azure-ai-chat-sample
-        cd azure-ai-chat-demo
+        cd azure-ai-chat-sample
         ```
     3. Set up a virtual environment:
         ```powershell